Saltar al contenido principal

 No vamos a hacer mucho uso de la representación matricial de números complejos, pero más adelante nos ayudará a recordar ciertas fórmulas y hechos.

-This page titled 1.14: Representando la Multiplicación Compleja como Multiplicación Matricial is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Jeremy Orloff (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.14: Representando la Multiplicación Compleja como Multiplicación Matricial is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Jeremy Orloff (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.